Links to reports, fact sheets and journal articles are available on the Pakistan publications page

 Pakistan is totally reliant on the surface and groundwater resources of the Indus Basin to support food, energy and economic security.
 Pakistan faces some significant challenges with more than 40% of the population malnourished, the number of people impacted by this is increasing with a rapidly growing population.
 These issues are exacerbated by unsustainable use of groundwater, changes in the seasonality of inflows, and limited storage (30 days of use).
 On this basis the Indus Basin is one of the most vulnerable river basins in Asia.

 Pakistan and Australia have a long history of working together and the similarities between the Indus and the Murray-Darling Basin provide a foundation for a strong water partnership.
-Building on this foundation, the Australian government through its Sustainable Development Investment Portfolio (SDIP) is helping Pakistan implement Australian water resource management technologies, and building local capacity in integrated water resources management and impact assessment.
+Building on this foundation, the Australian government through its Sustainable Development Investment Portfolio (SDIP) helped Pakistan implement Australian water resource management technologies, and built local capacity in integrated water resources management and impact assessment.
 The project was led by CSIRO and funded by the Australian Department of Foreign Affairs and Trade and CSIRO.

 With limited storage, predictions of water availability for the coming irrigation season are important for the equitable and efficient delivery of water throughout the Indus system in Pakistan.
 SDIP improved predictions of future seasonal inflows in Pakistan.
 SDIP also assisted Pakistan in building a modelling framework that considered the interaction between surface and groundwater resources.
 The framework supports Pakistan in understanding the impacts of climate, management interventions and infrastructure development on water, food and energy security and the associated impacts on people, particularly the poor and vulnerable.

 The implementation of Australian water management technologies and associated capacity building has supported a more productive and water secure Pakistan.

-Several key tools are being developed to assess water availability, sharing and delivery:
+Several key tools have been developed to assess water availability, sharing and delivery: